akspa0/showTools/mixing/preFapMix/memory-bank/projectbrief.md

 - Ensure all intermediate and final outputs are organized logically and named in a PII-safe manner.

 ## Future Enhancements
 - **Utilize Structured JSON Transcripts:** Leverage the detailed, structured JSON output from the transcription stage (containing word-level timestamps and granular segment data) for more advanced LLM tasks.
 This could include creating highly detailed, chronologically accurate show-level synopses by combining multiple call transcripts, enabling fine-grained Q&A about *when* specific things were said, improving event correlation, and providing richer data for potential LLM fine-tuning in the future.

+## CLAP-Based Segmentation
+- The pipeline supports CLAP-based segmentation for all input audio, not just phone calls.
+- CLAP event annotation is used to detect boundaries (e.g., ringing, tones, music, scene changes) and split audio into logical segments.
+- Each segment is processed as a separate "call" through the full pipeline (preprocessing, diarization, transcription, LLM, etc.).
+- Segmentation is configurable (prompts, min/max segment length, overlap, etc.) and robust to different audio types.
+- This enables the pipeline to handle podcasts, radio, long recordings, and arbitrary audio, not just call center data.